KamilleModules/Ekom/doc/database/database.md

 In ekom, you don't make a difference between shipping and billing address until you need to ship an item.
-This means every user has an address book, and each of which can potentially be of any type (billing and/or shipping)
+This means every user has an address book, and each of which can potentially be of any type (billing and/or shipping).
+There must be at most one default shipping address and at most one default billing address.
+Also, as soon as the user has at least one address, there should be at least one default shipping address and one default billing address.

 - user_id: pk
 - address_id: pk